grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ra.md

 Analyze vulnerability scan reports and results from vulnerability monitoring;

-Remediate legitimate vulnerabilities {{ insert: param, ra-05_odp.03 }} in accordance with an organizational assessment of risk;
+Remediate legitimate vulnerabilities response times to remediate legitimate vulnerabilities in accordance with an organizational assessment of risk are defined; in accordance with an organizational assessment of risk;

-Share information obtained from the vulnerability monitoring process and control assessments with {{ insert: param, ra-05_odp.04 }} to help eliminate similar vulnerabilities in other systems; and
+Share information obtained from the vulnerability monitoring process and control assessments with personnel or roles with whom information obtained from the vulnerability scanning process and control assessments is to be shared; to help eliminate similar vulnerabilities in other systems; and

 Employ vulnerability monitoring tools that include the capability to readily update the vulnerabilities to be scanned.